-II AUASB Mandate and Strategic Directive
+AUASB Mandate and Strategic Directive Π

 - 8. The AUASB operates within a framework set out in Part 12 of the ASIC Act.
 The ASIC Act sets out the core objectives for auditing and assurance standard setting in Australia. - 9.
-Under section 227B of the ASIC Act, the AUASB's functions are to: - (a) make auditing standards under section 336 of the Corporations Act 2001 as amended (Corporations Act); - (b) formulate auditing and assurance standards for other purposes;

-- (c) formulate guidance on auditing and assurance matters; - participate in and contribute to the development of a single set of auditing standards (d) for world-wide use; and - advance and promote the main objectives of Part 12 of the ASIC Act. (e) - 10.
-The ASIC Act requires the AUASB, when making and formulating auditing and assurance standards and related guidance on auditing and assurance matters, to: - comply with the broad strategic direction of the Financial Reporting Council (FRC); (a) - (b) comply with a Ministerial direction about the role of international auditing standards in the Australian auditing standard-setting system; and - where appropriate, make or formulate auditing standards by issuing the text of an (c) international auditing standard which may be modified to the extent necessary to take account of the Australian legal or institutional environment. - The FRC provides broad strategic direction and advice to the AUASB and has oversight of the 11. process for setting auditing and assurance standards in Australia.
-Under the ASIC Act, the AUASB may determine its own procedural rules, but must have regard to the advice and feedback of the FRC. - In April 2005, the FRC directed the AUASB to: 12. - develop Australian Auditing Standards that have a clear public interest focus and are (a) of the highest quality; - use, as appropriate, International Standards on Auditing (ISAs) of the International (b) Auditing and Assurance Standards Board (IAASB) as a base from which to develop Australian Auditing Standards; - make such amendments to ISAs as necessary to accommodate and ensure that (c) Australian Auditing Standards both exhibit and conform to the Australian regulatory environment and statutory requirements, including amendments as necessary for Australian Auditing Standards to be legally enforceable under the requirements of the Corporations Act: - (d) monitor and review auditing and assurance standards issued by other standard-setting bodies in other national jurisdictions and consider other matters relevant to achieving the objectives of Part 12 of the ASIC Act.
-Consequently, where appropriate and considered to be in the public interest and necessary to produce standards of the highest quality, the AUASB should incorporate additional requirements in its Australian Auditing Standards; and - continue to develop auditing and assurance standards other than for historical financial (e) information as well as develop and issue other guidance on auditing and assurance matters, and participate in audit research that is conducive to, and which significantly benefits, the standard-setting activities of the AUASB and its stakeholders. - Although funded by the government, the AUASB is an independent standard-setter as the 13.
-ASIC Act expressly limits the FRC's and the relevant Minister's ability to direct the AUASB in relation to the development, or making, of a particular standard.
-The FRC and Minister do not have the power to veto a standard made, formulated or recommended by the AUASB and neither the FRC nor the Minister can direct a particular technical outcome.
+Under section 227B of the ASIC Act, the AUASB's functions are to: - (a) make auditing standards under section 336 of the Corporations Act 2001 as amended (Corporations Act); - formulate auditing and assurance standards for other purposes; (b) - (c) formulate guidance on auditing and assurance matters: - participate in and contribute to the development of a single set of auditing standards (d) for world-wide use; and - (e) advance and promote the main objectives of Part 12 of the ASIC Act. - The ASIC Act^2 requires the AUASB, when making and formulating auditing and assurance 10. standards and related guidance on auditing and assurance matters, to: - comply with the broad strategic direction of the Financial Reporting Council (FRC); (a) - comply with a Ministerial direction about the role of international auditing standards (b) in the Australian auditing standard-setting system; and - where appropriate, make or formulate auditing standards by issuing the text of an (c) international auditing standard which may be modified to the extent necessary to take account of the Australian legal or institutional environment. - 11.
+The FRC provides broad strategic direction and advice to the AUASB and has oversight of the process for setting auditing and assurance standards in Australia.
+Under the ASIC Act, the AUASB may determine its own procedural rules, but must have regard to the advice and feedback of the FRC.3 - 12.
+In April 2005, the FRC directed the AUASB to: - develop Australian Auditing Standards that have a clear public interest focus and are (a) of the highest quality; - use, as appropriate, International Standards on Auditing (ISAs) of the International (b) Auditing and Assurance Standards Board (IAASB) as a base from which to develop Australian Auditing Standards; - make such amendments to ISAs as necessary to accommodate and ensure that (c) Australian Auditing Standards both exhibit and conform to the Australian regulatory environment and statutory requirements, including amendments as necessary for Australian Auditing Standards to be legally enforceable under the requirements of the Corporations Act; - (d) monitor and review auditing and assurance standards issued by other standard-setting bodies in other national jurisdictions and consider other matters relevant to achieving the objectives of Part 12 of the ASIC Act.
+Consequently, where appropriate and considered to be in the public interest and necessary to produce standards of the highest quality, the AUASB should incorporate additional requirements in its Australian Auditing Standards; and - (e) continue to develop auditing and assurance standards other than for historical financial information as well as develop and issue other guidance on auditing and assurance matters, and participate in audit research that is conducive to, and which significantly benefits, the standard-setting activities of the AUASB and its stakeholders.

 See ASIC Act, sections 227B, 234C and 234D.
 Also refer to section 4 of the AUASB Board Charter.
 See ASIC Act, sections 234C, 236E and 236EA.